Skip to Content

 What are telecoil hearing aids and why are they important?

-Although hearing aids are instrumental in helping people hear better, relying on the device’s in-built microphones is not the best option for every occasion.
+Although hearing aids are instrumental in helping people hear better, relying on the device’s built-in microphones is not the best option for every occasion.
 The two million people in the UK who wear hearing aids can still face challenges in understanding speech in public places.
 Let’s take a visit to a church as an example.

 A minister’s sermon will likely sound muddled for a hearing aid wearer because a cavernous church will easily reverberate and mix speech sounds with the surrounding background noise, obscuring the minister’s words.